bgd-labs/aave-stk-v1-5/README.md

 Repository contains a new revision of `StakedTokenV3` and `StakedAaveV3`.

+It is important to highlight that stkAAVE and stkABPT are slightly different, that's the reason why the code intended to use for each one is:

+- For stkAAVE: StakedAaveV3
+- For stkABPT: StakedTokenV3

 Thew new `StakedTokenV3` includes en enhanced mechanism to facilitate slashing of the underlying by tracking the `exchangeRate` between $stkToken \leftrightarrow Token$.

 The slashing itself must be performed by a slashingAdmin which initially will be the governance short executor.
 The slashing will result in transferring part of the underlying to a specified address and starting the slashing process by setting a `inPostSlashingPeriod` flag.